Mountain Meadows Association

 "In the course of preparing to put that new monument there, we made every effort in the [Mountain Meadows] Association to discover where the remains were because we knew that cairn had migrated a bit over the years -- farmers had knocked it down, vandals had carried off rocks and so forth.
 Brigham Young ordered it knocked down once according to Dudley Leavitt, he was there with a party in the 1860s and they came up to it and he ordered it destroyed."

 On August 3rd, 1999, workers excavating for the wall around the new monument accidently uncovered the 1859 Carleton grave.
-On September 10th, 1999, the remains recovered from that grave were re-interred in a burial vault inside the new wall, during a private ceremony.
+On September 10th, 1999, the remains recovered from that grave were re-interred in a burial vault inside the new wall, along with some soil from Arkansas, during a private ceremony.

 The monument was dedicated the following day, September 11, 1999.